LucasHoffSchmidt/LucasHoffSchmidt.github.io/README.md

 # LucasHoffSchmidt.github.io
-To see my portfolio of projects, click here: [Personal Portfolio Website](https://lucashoffschmidt.github.io/)
+To see my portfolio of projects, click here: [Portfolio of Projects](https://lucashoffschmidt.github.io/)